jtaylor100/jtaylor100.github.io/values.markdown

 #### What sort of ongoing activities do you want to do with some of these people?

 Chances to explore each other.
-Like informal trips for tea and coffee,to chat one-on-one in a more interesting manner, even if it's somebody relatively unknown.
-Also more structured environment like debating clubs, baking or other social-based games.
+Like informal trips for tea and coffee, to chat one-on-one in a more interesting manner, even if it's somebody relatively unknown.
+Also more structured activities like debating clubs, baking or other social-based games.
 Whilst physically separated from the person, phone calls and not so much messaging.

 ### Work/Education

-Workplace and career, education and knowledge or further skills development.
+Workplace and career.
+Also education and knowledge or further skills development.

 #### What personal qualities would you like to bring to the workplace?
 Productivity, helpfulness, truthfulness over compliance, curiosity, rigour,